MartinLabs/vue-adap-table/README.md

+# Warning: I don't know how to compile for distribution yet, if you can help me, please open an issue

 # vue-adap-table
 A Vue Datatable that adapts to any case.
 You can use as a normal table, with all the good vue things, but with built-in Sort, Search and Pagination